spacebarchat/server/CONTRIBUTING.md

 ```

 If you agree to this for your contribution, then all that's needed is to
-include the line in your commit:
+include the line in your commit or pull request comment:

 ```
 Signed-off-by: Your Name <your@email.example.org>